nishant-basu-tamu3/student_knowledge_system/README.md

 * "heroku info -s" in termninal to get app url

 ## AWS - for storage
+* If using AWS s3 bucket then follow the following steps:
 * [create an s3 bucket](https://s3.console.aws.amazon.com/s3/buckets)
   * create a unique email id on gmail for using it for oauth and aws.
   * Go to aws and create an account with this email id as root user.
 (Requires Debit/Credit Card)